Integrate your custom backend and LLMs

 option.
 The default model is gpt-4o-mini

 .
-We recommend it for most use cases, as it provides a good balance between speed, cost and accuracy.
+It provides a good balance between speed, cost and accuracy.

 If you want to improve the suggestions' quality, you can use a larger model like gpt-4o